-- Group 1: Artificially aged tags not subjected to the abrasive treatment - Group 2: Artificially aged tags subjected to the abrasive treatment
+- a.
+Group 1: Artificially aged tags not subjected to the abrasive treatment - b.
+Group 2: Artificially aged tags subjected to the abrasive treatment

-Five randomly chosen numbers as given in Annex 10.7.2B3 will be printed on five white pages of paper.
+Five randomly chosen numbers as given in Annex B3 in Section 14 will be printed on five white pages of paper.
 The font size, print style and character spacing will replicate that used for the ear tags.